On Cooperation in Multi-Terminal Computation and Rate Distortion: Analysis

 \textit{Probability of Error:} In each of the two phases there are two types of error.

-In the first phase, the first type of error occurs when no $(\mathbf{t},\mathbf{u}(\mathbf{t}))$ is jointly typical with $\mathbf{x}$.
-The probability of this error is negligible for $n$ large enough, due to the covering lemma (Lemma~\ref{lem:covering} in the second Appendix).
+{\textit{First phase:}} in the first phase, the first type of error occurs when no $(\mathbf{t},\mathbf{u}(\mathbf{t}))$ is jointly typical with $\mathbf{x}$.
+The probability of this error is negligible for $n$ large enough, due to the covering lemma \cite[Lemma~3.3]{ElgaKim12} whenever